metason/SpatialReasoner/README.md

 ## Usage

-The main process of the Spatial Reasoner library consists of the following sequence:
+The main process of the Spatial Reasoner framework consists of the following sequence:
 - match 3D items of your application to spatial objects in fact base
 - derive spatial attributes (done automatically)
 - deduce spatial relations (done automatically, configurable)